Quramy/lerna-yarn-workspaces-example/README.md

 }
 ```

-Exec `lerna bootstrap`.
+Exec `yarn install`(or `lerna bootstrap`).
 After successful running, all dependency packages are downloaded under the repository root `node_modules` directory.

 ### Dependencies between packages
 In this example, the `x-cli` package dependes on another package, `x-core`.
 So to execute (or test) `x-cli`, `x-core` packages should be isntalled.
-`lerna bootstrap` solve it.
-This command create sim-link of each packages into `node_modules`.
+`yarn` solve it.
+This command create sim-link of each packages into the top-level `node_modules` dir.

 ## Resolve Dependencies as TypeScript Modules
 As mentioned above, Lerna resolves dependencies between packages.
 It's enough for "runtime".
 However considering writing TypeScript sources, it's not.